webcomponents/community/static/launch-announcement.md

  * Edge has placed [Shadow DOM as high priority](https://developer.microsoft.com/en-us/microsoft-edge/platform/status/shadowdom/) and [Custom Elements as medium priority](https://developer.microsoft.com/en-us/microsoft-edge/platform/status/customelements/) on their roadmap.

 [Polyfills are available](https://www.webcomponents.org/polyfills) for all major browsers with several libraries building on top of these including [Polymer](https://www.polymer-project.org/1.0/), [SkateJS](https://github.com/skatejs/skatejs) and [X-Tag](https://x-tag.github.io/).

+The new custom element registry makes it easy to find web components built by other developers to use in your application, and share open-source web components you’ve built with the community.

 # Features
  * __Live, editable inline demos__ - Element pages can include inline demos that let you see and play with elements before you use them.